dreamcatcher-tech/network/website/nfas/Requests/01 Dreamcatcher.md

 1. Have a method of pulling together all Contributions made at any point in time in order to build a set of Contributions that assessed can be assessed as a batch.
 1. Have a method of comparing relative Contributions to generate a dynamic Cap Table for use in Dispersal.
+1. Contain a workflow which records the transfer of all or partial rights and ownership of a Contribution, and which restricts the permissions of such a transfer to the current Owner, or to a Contract agreed by the Owner.

 #### Should